mmarcon/mongodb-patterns/README.md

 This sample app was built to test out how to use [MongoDB Atlas](https://mongodb.com/atlas) with [Gitpod](https://gitpod.io).

+## What's available in the Gitpod environment

+This repository is configured to be able to start coding right away.
+When the environment boots up, the following things happen:

+* The Gitpod workspace starts up, and VS Code is configured with the [Standard](https://marketplace.visualstudio.com/items?itemName=standard.vscode-standard) extension and the MongoDB for [VS Code extension](https://marketplace.visualstudio.com/items?itemName=mongodb.mongodb-vscode);
+* The Node.js dependencies are installed;
+* A free MongoDB Atlas cluster is created, with the same name as the Gitpod workspace;
+* A `.env` file is created, containing a `MONGODB_CONNECTION_STRING` variable set to the connection string for the cluster that was created;
+* The cluster is seeded with sample data, with a script for the MongoDB Shell (`mongosh`);
+* An Atlas Search index is created to support full-text search use cases.

+In the workspace, the following commands are available:
+* `atlas`: the Atlas CLI to manage your clusters, search indexes and more;
+* `mongosh`: the MongoDB Shell;
+* `atlas_up`: a helper script to create the Atlas cluster associated with the Gitpod workspace.
+This is the script that Gitpod runs when the workspace is created;
+* `atals_down`: a helper script to terminate the  Atlas cluster associated with the Gitpod workspace.
+As there is no tear-down hook in Gitpod, it is recommended to run this command manually before terminating the environment.

+### Caveats

+When the Atlas cluster is created, the Atlas CLI automatically adds an access rule to the Atlas project to connect from the IP address associated with the Github workspace.
+Those access rules are not cleaned up when the cluster is terminated.

 # Requirements

 For this setup to work correctly you need the following: